+What is hepatitis?
 "Hepatitis" means inflammation of the liver and also refers to a group of viral infections that affect the liver.
 There are several different types of hepatitis: A, B, C, D, and E. Hepatitis A, B, and C are the most common types in the U.S.